-Seeing curled leaves on a tomato plant can give gardeners quite a scare.
+Seeing curled leaves on a tomato plant can scare any gardener, whether beginner or experienced.
 Curled leaves are not always a symptom of a serious problem, but it is worth investigating just to make sure.

 So, why do your tomato plants have curled leaves?
-A common cause of curled leaves on tomato plants is physiological leaf roll, due to dry air, wind, lack of water, or cool and damp weather.
-Other possible causes include wind damage, herbicides, viruses, and pests.
+A common cause of curled leaves on tomato plants is physiological leaf roll, due to hot & dry air, wind, root damage, excessive fertilizer, lack of water, or cool and damp weather.
+Other possible causes include wind damage, herbicides, diseases, and pests.

 Curled Leaves Due to Physiological Leaf Roll